 This Japanese word comes from “nettai” meaning “the tropics”.
 This word relates to hot regions such as the Amazon, the Caribbean or the Philippines.
 The word nettai is then combined with the kanji for night, 夜, whose reading here is “ya”.
 Nettaiya can be directly translated as “tropical night”, but a more accurate translation would be “sweltering night“.
 And it makes people miserable every summer in Japan!

 According to the Japan Meteorology Agency, since 20 years, the number of consecutive sweltering nights have kept rising to an average of 30 hot nights per year in Japan.
 All of them take place during July and August.

 It is said that the augmentation of hot nights is a consequence of the global warming and the effect of urban heat islands.
 Metropolitain area such as Tokyo, stay hot during nights, due to human activity and concrete buildings.
 The concrete buildings absorbe the heat during daytime and do not cool off at night, keeping temperature at high level in the cities.

 During the nettaiya, people suffer a lot and can hardly sleep.
-But more than sleeping problem, nettaiya is proven to be dangerous, particularly to elderly people, as it increases the risk of heat stroke.
+But even more than sleeping problem, nettaiya along with natsubate (夏バテ) have proven to be dangerous, particularly to elderly people, as they increases the risk of heat stroke.
 You have no choice but to use air conditioning or a fan, and try to refresh yourself to be able to rest.

 When would you use this Japanese word?
 Well… We can think of one really practical example!
 When you arrive to your working place, looking exhausted, you can just tell your colleagues that the nettaiya kept you up all night.